 In June, the weather in Dubrovnik improves a lot and it is much more stable.
 You can expect an average temperature of 22.6°C (73°F), while the average sea temperature is around 21°C (70°F).
 The average number of rainy days in June is down to 7.

 June is also a month full of cultural and musical events, many of them appealing to locals and tourists alike.
-Midsummer Scene brings various Sheakspear’s play onto the most dramatic stage – Dubrovnik’s Fortress Lovrijenac.
+Midsummer Scene brings various Sheakspear’s plays onto the most dramatic stage – Dubrovnik’s Fortress Lovrijenac.
 Le Petit Festival du Theatre brings in Dubrovnik an interesting program by various international artists, poets, dancers, and actors over three days.
 Another popular cultural event that takes place in late June is the International Operas Arias festival.

 The number of visitors to Dubrovnik already increases in June.
 And you will already need to deal with some crowds, especially as the number of cruise ships docked in Dubrovnik increases.
 In June, from Thursday through Sunday, you can expect 3 to 4 cruise ships a day in Dubrovnik, bringing in over 8.000 people.